$L^2$-Serre duality on singular complex spaces and rational singularities: Introduction

 are Hausdorff for all $0\leq q\leq n$, too.

 If $X$ has only homogeneous (conical) isolated singularities, then the topological vector spaces

 are Hausdorff for all $0\leq q\leq n$, too. \end{thm}

 A main point in the proof of Theorem \ref{thm:main2} is to show that the canonical Fr\'echet sheaf structure of compact convergence on the coherent analytic canonical sheaves $\mathcal{K}_X$ and $\mathcal{K}_X^s$, respectively, coincides with the Fr\'echet sheaf structure of $L^2$-convergence on compact subsets (Theorem \ref{thm:topologies1}).
 This allows then to show also the topological equivalence of \v{C}ech cohomology and $L^2$-cohomology (Theorem \ref{thm:topology}).
+Another considerable, non-standard difficulty in the proof of Theorem {\ref{thm:main2} is to show that $H^{n-p,n-q+1}_{s/w,loc}(\Omega,F^*)$ is Hausdorff if $H^{p,q}_{w/s,cpt}(\Omega,F)$ is Hausdorff (see Lemma \ref{lem:range2}).

-As a direct application of our Serre duality, Theorem \ref{thm:main1}, we deduce again by use of local $\dq$-solution results for $(n,q)$-forms and the equivalence of Fr\'echet structures, Theorem \ref{thm:topology}, another main result:
+As a direct application of our $L^2$-Serre duality, Theorem \ref{thm:main1}, we deduce again by use of local $\dq$-solution results for $(n,q)$-forms and the equivalence of Fr\'echet structures, Theorem \ref{thm:topology}, another main result:

 \begin{thm} Let $X$ be a Hermitian complex space of pure dimension $n$, $F\rightarrow X$ a Hermitian holomorphic line bundle and $\Omega\subset X$ a cohomologically $q$-complete open subset, $q\geq 1$.
 Then